jeongY-Cho/RiotQL/README.md

 - graphql schema names don't follow PascalCase/camelCase conventions because of name sanitizer of the graphql schema codegen breaks some names.
   - I could find the name sanitizer in the openapi-to-graphql depenency and enforce naming conventions but I can't be bothered to atm.
+- tournament implementation cannot be tested since I'm not a tournament provider